tag1consulting/goose/README.md

    Compiling loadtest v0.1.0 (/home/jandrews/devel/rust/loadtest)
     Finished dev [unoptimized + debuginfo] target(s) in 3.56s
      Running `target/debug/loadtest`
-Error: InvalidOption { option: "--host", value: "", detail: "A host must be defined via the --host option, the GooseAttack.set_host() function, or the GooseTaskSet.set_host() function (no host defined for LoadtestTasks)." }
+Error: InvalidOption { option: "--host", value: "", detail: "A host must be defined via the --host option, the GooseAttack.set_default() function, or the GooseTaskSet.set_host() function (no host defined for LoadtestTasks)." }
 ```

 Goose is unable to run, as it hasn't been told the host you want to load test.
 So, let's try again, this time passing in the `--host` flag.
 After running for a few seconds, we then press `ctrl-c` to stop the load test: